bytedeck/bytedeck/README.md

 8. You should now get a 404 page (until we create a landing page) at http://localhost:8000
 9. But you should be able to log in to the admin site!  http://localhost:8000/admin/
    - user: admin
-   - password: admin (this is defined in DEFAULT_SUPERUSER_PASSWORD in settings/local.py)
+   - password: password (this is defined in the .env file under DEFAULT_SUPERUSER_PASSWORD)

 10. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you wont see any errors if they come up):
 `docker-compose up celery celery-beat`
-11. To view errors in the containers when they are running in the background, you can use `docker-compose logs`
+11. To view errors in the containers when they are running in the background, you can use `docker-compose logs -f`

 ### Creating a Tenant
 If everything has worked so far, you should now be able to create your own bytedeck website (aka a new 'deck') as a new tenant: